Habitat Cares

 Free Community Book Exchange

-The ReStore is home to a free library filled with imagination and learning.
-Customers may take up to five books per visit, and children are always welcome to sit and read while their families shop.
-Every day, we see kids doing homework or exploring new worlds in this cozy corner.
-It’s a powerful reminder that restoration is about more than buildings—it’s about the sense of possibility that grows when a community comes together.
+The ReStore is home to a free library filled with imagination.
+Customers may take up to five books per visit, and children are welcome to read while families shop.
+It’s a powerful reminder that restoration is about the sense of possibility that grows when a community comes together.

 VISIT THE RESTORE